 nmap 45.33.49.119

-We are not putting any kind of poll, so use the default poll, TCP SYN. nmap sends a SYN and assumes that the port is open if it receives an ACN SYN.
-There is also no additional parameter of options, and as a destination there is a single IP.
+We are not setting any type of scan, so it uses the default scan, TCP SYN. nmap sends a SYN and assumes the port is open if it receives a SYN ACK.
+There are also no additional option parameters, and as a destination there is a single IP.
 This command will give us a result similar to the following:

 Starting Nmap 7.70 ( https://nmap.org ) at 2019-10-01 18:12 CEST